Products

 Creep code C2>C4>C6>C8

-• TEMPERATURE SENSITIVITY COMPENSATION
+TEMPERATURE SENSITIVITY COMPENSATION

-Elasticity modulus of srain-generating body (elastic body) varies with temperature variation.
+Elastic modulus of srain-generating body (elastic body) varies with temperature variation.
 In the same manner, as ambient temperature around the strain-generating body varies, resulting in change of apparent strain.
 To reduce such temperature influence, sensitivity compensation resistor is assembled in bridge circuit.

 Detailed specifications must be discussed and decided before ordering gauges for transducers.

-Consult a sales representative.
+Consult your sales representative.